Yui-H8/Datacamp/Theory_Large Language Models (LLMs) Concepts.md

 Both techniques have unique advantages and potential use cases, and each can profoundly impact model performance and accuracy.
 * Classify the descriptions based on the learning approach used.

+*Nice one!
+LLMs can handle multiple tasks, but some only focus on a specific task.
+Knowing the difference will help you choose the right model for the job!*